Home/Calculators/Jumbo Reverse Mortgage

 HECM (FHA-insured)

 Jumbo rates and LTVs change with market conditions.
-Renee can run exact side-by-side numbers for your property using current rates in 20 minutes.
+Renee can run exact jumbo figures for your property using current rates in 20 minutes.

 Get exact numbers →

 Jumbo proceeds are estimates calibrated to verified Quantum LOS output (age 65/$950K and age 70/$3.6M data points) but do not represent current lender commitments — rates and LTV schedules change.
 HECM figures use verified 2026 HUD PLF tables.
-LOC projections: jumbo uses 1.5% fixed annual growth with $20/mo servicing fee.
-HECM uses expected rate + 0.5% MIP compounded monthly.
 Neither constitutes a loan offer.
 Renee Konstantine, CRMP, NMLS #1360025.

 What is a Jumbo Reverse Mortgage?